 Be sure to wrap instruments using as much packing material as you can to ensure safe transport.
-Include an Inventory Repair List with a contact, phone number and be sure to list any special requests or specific repair information.
+Include our Surgical Instrument Repair Form with a contact, phone number and be sure to list any special requests or specific repair information.
 You can ship using UPS, FedEx, DHL, or the U.S. Postal Service.
 (We recommend using a service that you can track in case shipments are lost or damaged during transport.)

 IMS Animal Health

 Attn: National Repair Facility